Ley de fugas: Spain

 In fact, the future dictator Miguel Primo de Rivera justified the use of state terrorism in a 1920 letter to the then president of the Spanish government Eduardo Dato: "I understand that the defense instinct seeks extralegal means...
 A raid, a transfer, an attempt leak and a few shots will begin to solve the problem.”

 Many intellectuals and writers attacked this inhuman disposition, such as Ramón María del Valle-Inclán in a couple of scenes added to the second edition (1924) of his grotesque Luces de Bohemia, through the character of the Catalan anarchist Mateo, prisoner executed by this form.
 The procedure is also mentioned in the film La sombra de la ley (Gun City), by Dani de la Torre (2018).

-During the Spanish Civil War (1936-1939), this procedure was also euphemistically called "taking a walk", since the prisoner was told that he was allowed to "take a walk" before shooting him.
+During the Spanish Civil War (1936–1939), this procedure was also euphemistically called "taking a walk", since the prisoner was told that he was allowed to "take a walk" before shooting him.
 Soon, prisoners began to discover this trick and they refused to go for a walk.
 From then on they were shot in the back, without further ado.
 To give the political assassination an appearance of legality, the usual procedure was the falsification of a complaint of disaffection to the side that committed the execution.
 This was often achieved by force, through torture or blackmail of other detainees.

-The law continued to be used during francoist dictatorship, particularly for the repression of the republican maquis guerrillas.
+The law continued to be used during the Francoist dictatorship, particularly for the repression of the Republican maquis guerrillas.
 More widely, it was used against those who held ideological positions other than National Catholicism and could not be sentenced to death by judicial means.

 Mexico

-During the dictatorship of Porfirio Díaz (1876-1911), the law published on January 25, 1867 by the government of Benito Juárez (also called Ley de fugas) was used as a repressive method to eliminate a person or a group of people revolting against the president.
+During the dictatorship of Porfirio Díaz (1876–1911), the law published on 25 January 1867 by the government of Benito Juárez (also called Ley de fugas) was used as a repressive method to eliminate a person or a group of people revolting against the president.
 Most of the victims were common criminals (their number is estimated at more than 10,000) who lived in the countryside, where the Rural Police Corps operated.
 During some disturbances in Veracruz, Porfirio Díaz sent a telegram to Luis Mier y Terán, governor of the State, ordering him: "Kill them hot", in the sense that the prisoners be given facilities to escape and use the escape attempt as a pretext to shoot them.
-The custom, inherited from colonial times, continued in use during and after the 1910 Revolution and was also used in the Cristeros War (1926-1929).
+The custom, inherited from colonial times, continued in use during and after the 1910 Revolution and was also used in the Cristeros War (1926–1929).

-Nazi Germany
+Argentina

-The Gestapo, secret Nazi police, also used this procedure in World War II to execute Allies prisoners who had tried to escape from concentration camps and had been recaptured.
-A historical illustration of this fact appears in the film The Great Escape, by John Sturges (1963), inspired by real events: the escape by fifty Allied soldiers from the German concentration camp of Stalag Luft III.
+The military dictatorships that ruled Argentina during the 20th century would execute prisoners for real or simulated escape attempts.
+In 1972, the Trelew massacre took place: the de facto government of Alejandro Agustín Lanusse ordered the execution of 16 people recaptured after an escape attempt.
+During the National Reorganization Process, prisoners were shot during "transfers", to later claim that the transport had been attacked and that they had died in the ensuing confrontation.